sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 random valuables from the horde are also lost in this way, though the *crown of the crystal sovereign* is otherwise unaffected.

-***Curse.*** When you attune to this crown, your Destiny immediately changes to Dominion if itís not already, and you can only fulfill it by reclaiming the Crystal Palace of Coronaal, which is lost to time and overtaken by creatures from the depths.
+***Curse.*** When you attune to this crown, your Destiny immediately changes to Dominion if it√≠s not already, and you can only fulfill it by reclaiming the Crystal Palace of Coronaal, which is lost to time and overtaken by creatures from the depths.
 You lose any existing Destiny features.
 In addition, if you have a chance to advance this Destiny (as determined by the Narrator) and do not take it, you lose all benefits from the crown and suffer a level of strife each week until you pursue the opportunity, at which point you lose all strife gained this way and regain the benefits of the crown.
 These levels of strife cannot otherwise be removed.

 The crown remains firmly affixed to your head and cannot be removed in any way, nor can your attunement be broken, unless you are beheaded, at which point you can never attune to the item again, even if you are brought back to life.
 The only other exception is if you reclaim the Crystal Palace and then choose to, in the presence of 4 sentient creatures, formally renounce your title while sitting on the throne of Coronaal, at which point the palace and crown begin to crumble, ending your attunement and destroying the item.

 ***Escalation.*** When you fulfill this destiny, the save DC of Regal Bearing and the Armor Class bonus of Crystal Skin increase by 2, while the range of your truesight increases by 60 ft, your Prestige bonus is increased by 2, and you can cast *scrying* at will using the crown as a focus.

-#### Gloryís Glaive
+#### Glory√≠s Glaive

 *Weapon (glaive), uncommon (400 gp)*

-**Crafting Components:** Hair from the mane of a lion, taken while itís feeding on a fresh kill.
+**Crafting Components:** Hair from the mane of a lion, taken while it√≠s feeding on a fresh kill.

 A red sash with gold trim adorns the haft of this glaive, the steel head of which is always polished to a mirror shine.
 The counterweight is made of brass and resembles a snarling lion, giving the

 weapon a regal appearance that belies its prideful, capricious nature.

-This glaiveís blade is dull, and cannot be sharpened by any whetstone, causing it to deal only 1d6 bludgeoning damage on a hit.
+This glaive√≠s blade is dull, and cannot be sharpened by any whetstone, causing it to deal only 1d6 bludgeoning damage on a hit.
 As a bonus action, you can attempt to flatter the weapon with a DC 13 Persuasion check.
 On a failure, you take 1d4 psychic damage that cannot be reduced or negated.
 On a success, the blade becomes sharp for 10 minutes.
 While sharp, it deals 1d12 slashing damage, grants +1 to attack and damage rolls made with it, and gains the flamboyant property.
-If itís used in inglorious ways, such as for the execution of an unarmed foe or being used to cut down brush, it will immediately turn dull and refuse to become sharp until properly placated, as determined by the Narrator.
+If it√≠s used in inglorious ways, such as for the execution of an unarmed foe or being used to cut down brush, it will immediately turn dull and refuse to become sharp until properly placated, as determined by the Narrator.

-You can forgo your journey activity to spend time polishing, admiring, or training with *gloryís glaive* to gain a bonus equal to your Proficiency bonus on Persuasion checks to flatter it for the next 24 hours.
+You can forgo your journey activity to spend time polishing, admiring, or training with *glory√≠s glaive* to gain a bonus equal to your Proficiency bonus on Persuasion checks to flatter it for the next 24 hours.

-***Escalation.*** If you strike the killing blow in battle with a mighty or storied foe (as determined by the Narrator) with *gloryís glaive*, its ego can grow a maximum of twice.
+***Escalation.*** If you strike the killing blow in battle with a mighty or storied foe (as determined by the Narrator) with *glory√≠s glaive*, its ego can grow a maximum of twice.
 When its ego grows, its bonus to attack and damage rolls increases by +1, the DC to flatter it increases by 3, and the psychic damage taken on a failure increases by 1d4.

 #### Ring of Battered Courage